 Once purchased, you can transfer your crypto assets to their own eToro wallet.
 However, if you want to do this you will need to send your initial funds via a bank transfer.
 If you deposit into your eToro account via debit or credit card you will have to wait 180 days until you can transfer your crypto from the platform.

-These are only a few options available for residents in Ireland to buy Bitcoin.
-Some of the other exchanges I would recommend for you to check out are Kraken Exchange, FTX, UniSwap (Only for Ethereum ERC20 based tokens).
+These are few options available for buying Bitcoin in Ireland.
+Some of the other exchanges I would recommend such as Kraken, FTX, and UniSwap decentralized exchange (only for Ethereum ERC20 based tokens).

 Again, as I said don’t let the tech put you off.
 Get the ball rolling, maybe consider buying a few Euros of Bitcoin or Ethereum to get your feet wet.
 If you have any questions, please feel free to put them in the comments below.